 The ignition secondary picture shown in the example waveform is a typical picture from an engine fitted with electronic ignition.
 The waveform has been taken from the coil lead king lead.

 The secondary waveform shows the length of time that the HT is flowing across the spark plug's electrode after the initial peak of voltage required to jump the plug gap.
 This time is referred to as either the 'burn time' or the 'spark duration'.
 The illustration shows that the horizontal voltage line in the centre of the oscilloscope is at fairly constant voltage of approximately 4 kilovolts (kV), which then drops sharply into what is referred to as the 'coil oscillation' period.
-The 'burn time' is also illustrated in Figure 3.
+The 'burn time' is illustrated in Figure 2.

 The coil oscillation period illustrated in Figure 3 should display a minimum of 4 to 5 peaks counting both upper and lower.
 A loss of peaks indicates that the coil needs replacing.
 The period between the coil oscillation and the next 'drop down' is when the coil is at rest and there is no voltage in the coil's secondary circuit.
 The 'drop down' is referred to as the 'negative polarity peak' illustrated in Figure 4, and produces a small oscillation in the opposite direction to the plug firing voltage.
 This is due to the initial switching on of the coil's primary current.
 The voltage within the coil is only released at the correct point of ignition, and the HT spark ignites the air/fuel mixture.

-The plug firing voltage, or 'plug kV', is the voltage required to jump the gap at the plug's electrode.
-This is shown in Figure 4.
-In this example the plug kV is 13.5 kV.
+The plug firing voltage, or 'plug kV', is the voltage required to jump the gap at the plug electrode Figure 5.

 Situated within the coil's primary winding is the secondary winding.
 This winding is coiled around a multi-laminated iron core and has approximately 20,000 to 30,000 turns.
 One end is connected to the primary terminal and the other to the coil tower.